snarfed/bridgy/docs/index.rst

 Bridgy developer documentation
 ==============================

 Got a web site?
-Want social network replies and likes on your site?
-Want to post and tweet from your site?
+Want replies and likes from social networks?
+Want to tweet, post, and more?
 Bridgy is for you.

 https://brid.gy/